Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 In addition, literary evidence from Greek Historian Plutarch (46-120 A.D.) gave some hints that contact and trade had been established with these people.

-Losing Contact with the Rest of the World
+Losing Contact With the Rest of the World

-Yet, after the fall of Rome, the Guanches lost their last contact with outside world.
+Yet, after the fall of Rome, the Guanches lost their last contact with the outside world.
 They lived on the island of Tenerife in relative isolation.
 With the exception of several possible contacts with Genoan and Castilian sailors as well as traders in the 8th century, they were forgotten by the outside world.
 As a result, the Guanches’ technology and society became very primitive, resembling Neolithic culture.